 Even if everything is done online, make sure you don’t lose your human touch.
 Besides, it’s a known fact that most adults suffer from workplace stress.
 In moderate to extreme cases, this can cause reduced productivity and frequent absences.

 If you see a team member struggling to complete tsks on time, understand what’s causing the delay and help the employee to buckle up and get back on track.
 On the other hand, always appreciate your team for a job well done.
+One way to show your appreciation is to set up events and team bonding activities that allow your employees to take a step away from work for a minute.
+Sites like escapely.com make this possible by offering virtual team bonding events completely online.

 The Bottom Line